niftools/blender_niftools_addon/docs/development/setup.rst

 Create a Github Fork
 --------------------

-If you intend to work on the Blender nif scripts, first, you should clone the code on github.
+If you intend to work on the Blender nif plugin, first, you should clone the code on github.

 #.
 If you do not have one yet, `create a github account